citusdata/citus_docs/develop/reference_dml.rst

 * LIMIT
 * OFFSET
 * GROUP BY when distribution column is not part of the group key
-* Window functions when partition by a non-distribution column in the source table(s)
+* Window functions when partitioning by a non-distribution column in the source table(s)
 * Joins between non-colocated tables (i.e. repartition joins)

 When the source and destination tables are not colocated, and the repartition optimization cannot be applied, then Citus uses the third way of executing ``INSERT … SELECT``.
 It selects the results from worker nodes, and pulls the data up to the coordinator node.
 The coordinator redirects rows back down to the appropriate shard.
 Because all the data must pass through a single node, this method is not as efficient.